 - When services or activities are provided by the governing body; under the direct supervision or management of their school staff, THS arrangements for child protection will apply. - However, where services or activities are provided separately by another body this is not necessarily the case.
-The governing body will therefore seek assurance that the body concerned has appropriate cafeguarding and child protection policies and procedures in place concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
+The governing body will therefore seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements in place to liaise with the school on these matters where appropriate.
 The governing body will also ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
 Should we receive an allegation relating to an incident that happened when in individual or organistion was using our premises, as with any safeguarding allegation we will follow our safeguarding policy and procedures, including informing the LADO.
 We will be guided by the advice in Keeping children safe in out-of-school settings - GOV.UK